-He bowed, and Elizabeth watched him as he stepped out of the room.
-When another boom shook the room, she jumped and turned back to look out the window.
-She glanced at the chair in which Mr. Darcy sat, and she moved to take his place.
-She sat down and became very much aware of the warmth emanating from it.
+He bowed, and Elizabeth watched him step from the room.
+When another boom shook the house, she jumped and turned back to look out the window.
+She glanced at the chair in which Mr. Darcy had been sitting, and she moved to take his place.
+When she sat down, she became very much aware of the warmth emanating from it.
+She pushed herself up from it and returned to the window.

-She quickly stood up and walked back to the window.
 She shook her head as she pondered the many differences between her and Mr. Bingley.
-She only wished that she did not agree with Mr. Darcy on that subject, but she certainly did not have to tell him she did.
+It was unfortunate that she agreed with Mr. Darcy on that subject, but she certainly did not have to tell him that she did.

 Elizabeth awakened the next morning after a restless sleep.
-She had spent her waking hours either weighing Mr. Bingley’s suitability for her or considering the words Mr. Darcy and Miss Bingley had spoken against her.
+She had spent her waking hours either weighing Mr. Bingley’s suitability or considering the words Mr. Darcy and Miss Bingley had spoken about her.

-She had stayed in the drawing room only a short time after Mr. Darcy had left.
-Surprisingly, she had found it more diverting to watch a storm with someone else, even if it was Mr. Darcy.
+She had remained in the drawing room only a short time after Mr. Darcy had left.
+Surprisingly, she had found it more diverting to watch a storm with someone else, even if it had been Mr. Darcy.